MoonPoet/xaprb-src/content/blog/2011/new-in-mk-query-digest-variance-to-mean-ratio.md

   - Databases
   - Open Source
 ---
-This isn't actually new -- it has been out for a few releases.
+This isn't actually new---it has been out for a few releases.
 The [mk-query-digest](http://www.maatkit.org/doc/mk-query-digest.html) tool from Maatkit now outputs information about each class of queries' variance-to-mean ratio.
 The new output goes in a couple of places, including perhaps most usefully the "profile" report.
 Here's an example from a real MySQL system:

 ```
 # Profile